hashicorp/terraform/website/docs/language/providers/index.html.md

 layout: "language"
 page_title: "Providers - Configuration Language"
 description: |-
-  Terraform providers are plugins that allow Terraform to create resources and use data sources from services, cloud providers, and other APIs.
-Read about how to discover, install, and use providers.
+  An overview of how to install and use providers, Terraform plugins that interact with services, cloud providers, and other APIs.
 ---

 # Providers